Ultimate Charger Buying Guide [2026], How to buy the right charger for your phone?

 5. Flash Charge

-Flash Charge is Vivo’s proprietary fast-charging technology, designed to provide rapid and reliable smartphone power delivery.
-It uses a high current, low voltage system to achieve faster charging speeds, similar to Oppo’s SuperVOOC tech.
-Flash Charge employs advanced safety protocols, such as real-time temperature monitoring and multiple protection layers, to ensure efficient and secure charging.
-Over time, Vivo has introduced upgrades like the 120W Flash Charge, capable of fully charging a smartphone in under 20 minutes.
+Flash Charge is Vivo’s proprietary fast-charging technology, designed to deliver rapid, reliable smartphone charging.
+It uses a high-current, low-voltage system to achieve faster charging speeds, similar to Oppo’s SuperVOOC tech.
+Flash Charge employs advanced safety protocols, including real-time temperature monitoring and multiple layers of protection, to ensure efficient and secure charging.
+Over time, Vivo has introduced upgrades such as 120W Flash Charge, which can fully charge a smartphone in under 20 minutes.

 • Supported Devices:- Vivo, iQOO